Make Your Own Paintings Inspired by “Three Centuries of American Art” July 15, 2021

 ► Plan Your Visit

-See Three Centuries of American Art – Antiquities, European and American Masterpieces from The Fayez S. Sarofim Collection before it closes on Labor Day, September 6.
+See Three Centuries of American Art – Antiquities, European and American Masterpieces from The Fayez S. Sarofim Collection at the MFAH through Labor Day, September 6.
 Included with general admission.
 Advance timed tickets recommended.

 This exhibition is organized by the Museum of Fine Arts, Houston.